valkey-io/valkey-doc/commands/bitcount.md

 for instance it is possible to determine what users are good targets of beta features.

-Using the [SETBIT](setbit.md) command this is trivial to accomplish, identifying every day with a small progressive integer.
+Using the [SETBIT](setbit.md) command, this is trivial to accomplish, identifying every day with a small progressive integer.
 For instance day 0 is the first day the application was put online, day 1 the next day, and so forth.